Attorney Contingency Fees Explained

 Historically, and in many other areas of the law, attorney fees are paid at a set hourly rate.
 The more work a lawyer does for you, the more you pay the law firm.
 To make sure these fees get paid, lawyers will often ask for a substantial up-front payment, called a retainer.
 But high retainer fees can put quality representation out of reach for potential customers without savings or disposable income.

-Personal injury and auto accident attorneys often offer contingency fee agreements to their clients as an alternative to paying for lawyer services by the hour.
+Michigan personal injury lawyers and auto accident attorneys often offer contingency fee agreements to their clients as an alternative to paying for lawyer services by the hour.
 Rather than paying a high initial retainer, you agree to pay your attorney a percentage of your settlement or jury award.
 That rate applies no matter how much (or how little) you win.

 Attorney Fees Aren’t All That Comes Out of the Award